sordina/sordina.github.io/_posts/2016-11-06-1478354235-uniqhash_machines_implementation.markdown

 There are many nice properties of `MealyM`.
 One of my favorite is that it has an `Arrow` instance.
 This allows for totally idiomatic construction of computational-graphs.
-You should even be able to go about this construction with the hillariously fantastic [Needle](https://hackage.haskell.org/package/needle).
+You should even be able to go about this construction with the hilariously fantastic [Needle](https://hackage.haskell.org/package/needle).

     n :: MealyM IO FilePath (Maybe FilePath) n = [nd|